GDQuest/website/content/post/2016/programming/hugo-tips-concat-node-paths-variable/index.md

 highlight: "templates"
 ---

 <span class="text-muted"> This tutorial is a post I initially wrote on the [Hugo](http://gohugo.io/) forums.
-Hugo is the static website generator that powers GDquest.
+Hugo is the static website generator that powers GDQuest.
 It is a really flexible and elegant system, based on Google's Go programming language.
 Sometimes, it is a bit hard to use for a non-tech-savvy user.
 So I decided to share some tips on things that got me stuck at some point. </span>

 In a template, you sometimes need to load data from a path based on a parameter in your content file’s front matter.
 For example, you may want to add an author to every post that tells the visitor a bit more about the writer.
 You want to tell Hugo who the author is, and let the template load all of that person’s info from the data folder.